Integrating and Aligning Human Capital (11196.2)

 Submission of assessment items

 Extensions & Late submissions

-Students are required to self-assess all major assessment items.
+Students are required to self-assess all assessment items.
 Details of this requirement and the rubrics for these assignments is available from the Guideline for this Unit on the Unit Canvas site.

 Special assessment requirements